awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 ```

 Alternatively, you could populate a table using SELECT…INTO or CREATE TABLE AS using a LIMIT clause, then unload from that table\.

+TOP is not currently support in UNLOAD statements\.
+Use LIMIT instead\.